gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 training data is used to estimate any parameters of a forecasting methods and the test data is used to evaluate its accuracy.

 The size of the test set is typically about 20% of the total sample, although this value depends on how long the same is and how far ahead you want to forecast.
+The test set should ideally be at least as large as the maximum forecast horizon required.